ViteSilver/MelpCorrection/README.md

 Test_back_end

-Implement CRUD using Django and REST Framework.
+Implement CRUD using Django and REST Framework with function views and decorators.

 The Heroku link to review the API, this endpoint show all the elements and post new ones in a JSON format: